olivier-leblanc997/VoIP-Spoofing-Research/README.md

 By analyzing typical setups and tools, this project sheds light on the vulnerabilities within the VoIP ecosystem and highlights methods that scammers employ to evade detection and automate fraud.

 **Note:** This repository does not provide operational scripts or exploits.
-Instead, it documents the concepts, workflows, and tooling that malicious actors might use, including a SIP provider setup hosted on [voizhen.com](https://voizhen.com).
+Instead, it documents the concepts, workflows, and tooling that malicious actors might use, including a SIP provider setup hosted on [voizhen.com](https://voizhen.com) or [sip24.cc](https://sip24.cc).
 This allows safe research and experimentation aimed at disrupting scam networks.

 ---